-I am a final year Sociology Ph.D researcher at the University of Warwick.
+I am a final year Sociology Ph.D candidate at the University of Warwick.

 E dot Tsukamoto at warwick dot ac dot uk

 My research focuses on the online audience's responses to representations of animals in wildlife docu-soaps.
 I am interested in how the dramatic story-telling narratives and the humanization and the individualization of animal characters might influence the audience's perceptions and attitudes towards animals.
 Also, I am interested in how online communities could be educational to users by exchanging information and encouraging each other to be critical towards media products.
 In my research, I centralize the idea that people are increasingly more empathetic towards non-human animals in post-modernity, and I propose how such attitude might be reflected in the online audience's responses towards wildlife docu-soaps online.